athomo/kcore/README.md

 *KCoreWG_BZ* loads the graph in compressed form in main memory.
 Because of the superb compression that WebGraph provides, we can fit in the main memory of a moderate machine with 12 GB RAM a large graph, such as Twitter 2010, which has about 1.5 billion edges (http://law.di.unimi.it/webdata/twitter-2010/).

 *KCoreWG_M* is a vertex-centric algorithm, and it does not load the graph in main memory.
-Instead it uses memory-mapped files.
-As such it can scale to much bigger graphs, e.g. Clueweb 2012, which has more than 42 billion edges
+Instead, it uses memory-mapped files.
+As such, it can scale to much bigger graphs, e.g. Clueweb 2012, which has more than 42 billion edges
 (http://law.di.unimi.it/webdata/clueweb12/).